-- 1.1.44 National planning policy on a variety of themes is contained in Scottish Planning Policy (SPP) (Scottish Government, 2014). - 1.1.45 While Chapter 19 (Policies and Plans) accounts for all aforementioned policies above, it also considers an additional Strategic Policy noted below in Table 32.
+- 1.1.44 National planning policy on a variety of themes is contained in SPP. - 1.1.45 While Chapter 19 (Policies and Plans) accounts for all aforementioned policies above, it also considers an additional Strategic Policy noted below in Table 21.
 An assessment of compliance of the proposed scheme in relation to this policy is provided in Appendix A19.2 (Assessment of Development Plan Policy Compliance), and is summarised in Chapter 19 (Policies and Plans).

 Policy Ref.
-Title Policy Objectives TAYplan (201 TAYplan (2017) Policy 1 Location Priorities A. Principal Settlement Hierarchy - Strategies, plans, programmes and development proposals shall focus the majority of development in the region's principal settlements as shown on Map 1.
+Title Policy Objectives TAYplan Policy 1 Location Priorities A. Principal Settlement Hierarchy - Strategies, plans, programmes and development proposals shall focus the majority of development in the region's principal settlements as shown on Map 1.
 Tier 1 principal settlements which have the potential to accommodate the majority of the region's additional development over the plan period and make a major contribution to the region's economy; Within Dundee Core Area in the principal settlements of Dundee City; including Dundee Western Gateway, and Invergowrie, Monifieth, Tayport/Newport/Wormit, Birkhill/Muirhead; and, • Within Perth Core Area in the principal settlements of Perth City, Scone, Almondbank, Bridge of Earn, Oudenarde, Methven, Stanley, Luncarty, Balbeggie, Perth Airport.
 Tier 2 principal settlements which have the potential to make a major contribution to the regional economy but will accommodate a smaller share of the additional development; and, Tier 3 principal settlements which have the potential to play an important but more modest role in the regional economy and will accommodate a small share of the additional development.
 B. Sequential Approach - Strategies, plans and programmes shall prioritise land release for all principal settlements using the sequential approach in this Policy, shall prioritise within each category, as appropriate, the reuse of previously developed land and buildings (particularly listed buildings); and shall ensure that such land is effective or expected to become effective in the plan period, and that a range of sites is made available, as follows: 1.
 Land within principal settlements; then, 2.
 Land on the edge of principal settlements; then, 3.
-Where there is insufficient land or where the nature/scale of land use

-Table 32: Perth & Kinross Development Plan Policy for Policy and Plans

-Policy Ref.
-Title Policy Objectives required to deliver the Plan cannot be accommodated within or on is consistent with Part A of this policy and with Policy 2, the expansion of other settlements should be considered.
+Where there is insufficient land or where the nature/scale of land use required to deliver the Plan cannot be accommodated within or on is consistent with Part A of this policy and with Policy 2, the expansion of other settlements should be considered.
 C. Outside of Principal Settlements - Local Development Plans may also provide for some development in settlements that are not defined as principal settlements (Policy 1A).
 This is provided that it can be accommodated and supported by the settlement, and in the countryside; that the development genuinely contributes to the outcomes of this Plan; and, it meets specific local needs or does not undermine regeneration of the cities or respective settlement.
 Proposals for development in the countryside should be assessed against the need to avoid suburbanisation of the countryside and unsustainable patterns of travel and development.

+Table 21: Development Plan Policy for Policy and Plans

-D. Green Belts - Local Development Plans shall continue the implementation of green belt boundaries at both St Andrews and Perth to preserve their settings, views and special character including their historic cores; protect and provide access to open space; assist in safeguarding the countryside from encroachment; to manage long term planned growth including infrastructure on Map 10 and Strategic Development Areas in Policy 3; and define the types and scales of development that are appropriate within the green belt based on Scottish Planning Policy.
+Policy Ref.
+Title Policy Objectives Green Belts - Local Development Plans shall continue the implementation of green belt boundaries at both St Andrews and Perth to preserve their settings, views and special character including their historic cores; protect and provide access to open space; assist in safeguarding the countryside from encroachment; to manage long term planned growth including infrastructure on Map 10 and Strategic Development Areas in Policy 3; and define the types and scales of development that are appropriate within the green belt based on Scottish Planning Policy.